Attribute Based Access Control

 ABAC provides the indispensable resources to enable security to be accomplished via Who, What, Where, Why and With what.

-ABAC for your organization?
+ABAC for your organisation?

 Traxion considers ABAC to be a continuation of Role Based Access Control (RBAC).
 If you want to know more about Attribute-Based Access Control, the pros and cons or its implementation, feel free to contact us.